c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 #### Conclusion

 gRPC is an effective framework for developing inter-service communication.
-However, like any technology, it is not universal, but designed to solve a specific problem area.You should misgrate your application from REST to gRPC if it meets most of the following conditions:
+However, like any technology, it is not universal, but designed to solve a specific problem area.You should migrate your application from REST to gRPC if it meets most of the following conditions: